On the p-adic uniformization of unitary Shimura curves: Introduction

 and the proof that it induces an isomorphism of formal schemes over $\Spf O_{\breve E}$.
 The construction of the contracting functor is another key novelty of this paper.
 Theorem \ref{mainlocalintro} then follows by combining \eqref{contrintro} with the alternative interpretation of the Drinfeld halfplane of \cite{KRalt}, which yields an isomorphism $\CM\simeq \wh{\Omega}_F \hat{\otimes}_{O_F} O_{\breve F}$.

 Our construction of the contracting functor is based on the theory of displays.
 Let $R$ be a $p$-adic ring, and let $W(R)$ be its ring of Witt vectors.
-A display over $R$ is a finitely generated $W(R)$-module with additional structures, namely a Frobenius morphism, a Hodge filtration and a divided Frobenius morphism.
-A display will be denoted by $\mathcal{P}$ and the underlying $W(R)$-module by $P$.
-Under suitable hypotheses, the category of \emph{formal} $p$-divisible groups over $R$ is equivalent to the category of \emph{nilpotent} displays over $R$.
-Let $R$ be an $O_E$-algebra which we regard as a $O_F$-algebra via $\varphi_0$.
+Displays over $R$ are certain modules over $W(R)$ with additional structures.
+Under suitable hypotheses, the category of $p$-divisible groups over $R$ is equivalent to the category of displays over $R$.
 The contracting functor is the composition of two functors.
-The first functor associates to a triple $(X, \iota, \lambda)$ as above over $R$ a new tuple $(X', \iota', \lambda')$, where $X'$ is a $p$-divisible group of height $4d$ and dimension $2$ and where $\iota'$ is an $O_K$-action such that its restriction to $O_F$ is strict and which is of signature $(1, 1)$, and where $\tilde\lambda$ is a polarization \emph{with values in the Lubin-Tate group} compatible with $\tilde\iota$.
+The first functor associates to a tuple $(X, \iota, \lambda)$ as above a new tuple $(\tilde X, \tilde\iota, \tilde\lambda)$, where $\tilde X$ is a $p$-divisible group of height $4d$ and dimension $2$, where $\tilde\iota$ is an $O_K$-action such that its restriction to $O_F$ is strict and which is of signature $(1, 1)$, and where $\tilde\lambda$ is a polarization \emph{with values in the Lubin-Tate group} compatible with $\tilde\iota$.
 We call this a polarization in the sense of Faltings.
 Note that because of the values for the height and the dimension of $\tilde X$, there cannot exist a polarization in the usual sense on $\tilde X$.
 The second functor is the {\it Ahsendorf functor} from \cite{ACZ}.
 It associates to $(\tilde X, \tilde\iota, \tilde\lambda)$ a relative tuple $(X', \iota', \lambda')$ as above.
 The Ahsendorf functor is the analogue for displays of the Drinfeld functor which associates to a Cartier module of a $p$-divisible group with strict $O_F$-action its \emph{relative} Cartier module, cf. \cite[\S 2]{Dr}.
 We also use the theory of displays to give a new proof of (a slight refinement of) the alternative interpretation of the Drinfeld halfplane, which is the third proof after the original proof in \cite{KRalt} and the proof of Kirch \cite{Ki}.